cpuguy83/mongoid_connection_pool/README.md

 # MongoidConnectionPool

-If you have ever use Mongoid in a threaded environment such as Sidekiq with Rubinius or JRuby, you will quickly find out that it is not safe to use Mongoid.
+If you ever use Mongoid in a threaded environment such as Sidekiq with Rubinius or JRuby you will quickly find out that Mongoid does not handle DB connections well.

 Mongoid by default gives every thread it's own database connection and doesn't clean up after itself, so these connections remain open.
 MongoDB will quickly become overloaded and you will no longer be able to connect.
-Often times MongoDB will also likely crash.
+Often times MongoDB itself will also crash.

 This gem monkey patches Mongoid (>= 3.1 < 4.0) to add connection pooling.
 We take over how Mongoid handles it's connections, so there is nothing you need